 One of our Seattle, U.S.A., manufacturing facilities.

-Looking forward, I see our future success assured by continuing to do what Jim, Neil and I set out to do nearly 40 years ago—create innovative, quality solutions to real-world needs by listening to you.
+Looking forward, I see our future success assured by continuing to do what Jim, Neil and I set out to do over 40 years ago—create innovative, quality solutions to real-world needs by listening to you.
 With your needs to guide us, our strong engineering, testing and manufacturing team comprised of avid outdoors people will continue our legacy of providing you with the most innovative, useful and long-lasting products, made in the most environmentally responsible means possible.

 I am humbled with what we have been able to accomplish over the years and that our products have been an integral part of the outdoor experience for so many people around the world.
 Though we face many levels of uncertainty in these challenging times, we are all lucky enough to have those experiences—and many more to come—to ground us and give us perspective on what’s truly important.
 I encourage you to remember the restorative powers of the outdoors, to seek them as often as possible and to spread the word.
 And whether you get out once a week or once a year, try us out.
 I’m confident you’ll find that the lasting value of quality products will make your experiences even better.

 —John Burroughs, company co-founder and chief product tester